Thoughts vs Feelings: Why the Difference Actually Matters

 Getting clear on whether you are having a thought or a feeling is not an intellectual exercise.
 It changes what you can usefully do with the experience.

-With thoughts, you have options.
+You have options.
 You can examine them: is this accurate?
 Is there evidence for this?
 Is this the only interpretation available?
 You can notice them without engaging: "there is that thought again."
 You can defuse from them, creating a little distance between the thought and your identification with it.
 These are the core skills of CBT and of mindfulness-based approaches: not suppressing thoughts, but changing your relationship to them.
+How CBT, mindfulness, and breathwork overlap goes further on this.

 Working with feelings effectively tends to involve slowing down, locating the physical sensation in the body, staying with it with curiosity rather than alarm, and allowing it to move rather than holding it still.
 This is the territory of somatic work, breathwork, and body-based mindfulness practice.